 Can You Change the Wake Word on a Google Home?
 Nope!

 Saying: “Hey Google” and “OK Google” is extremely easy to remember, but it might get a little boring after a while.
 Now you’d like to try out some new wake words, as the current ones are getting a bit stale.

 How customizable is your Google Assistant?
 Is it possible to change the wake word?
 This article will discuss Google assistant’s wake words and teach you a few tricks along the way.

 Google Assistant’s Amazing Capabilities

 Google continues to improve and expand the list of all the amazing stuff the Assistant can do.
 It can make our lives easier by giving us a chance to do many things with a simple voice command.

 For instance, you can ask Google Assistant to turn on or off the lights or adjust the temperature in your home.
-You can easily browse through the available apps, both on your smartphone and your PC, all with a simple explore button.
+You can easily browse through the available apps on your smartphone and your PC with a simple explore button.